intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 the mechanisms it safeguards.
 Though it has been effective at revealing problems in some cases with TLS, its efficacy isn't proven more generally.

-This style of defensive design has some limitations.
-It does not necessarily create the need for an implementation to rely on the mechanism it safeguards;
-that is determined by the underlying protocol itself.
-More critically, it does not easily translate to other forms of extension point.
+This style of defensive design is limited because it is only superficial.
+It only exercises a small part of the mechanisms supporting extensibility.
+More critically, it does not easily translate to all forms of extension point.
 For instance, HMSV negotiation cannot be greased in this fashion.
 Other techniques might be necessary for protocols that don't rely on the particular style of exchange that is predominant in TLS.

 ## Cryptography